notkarenyi/accessibility-demo/README.md

 ## What Does Accessibility Involve?

 What comes to mind when you think of the word "disabled" or the word "accessible"?
-Our assumptions about these words can be wrong or partially wrong, and in order to create the best experience on our websites, we should be comfortable with constantly adapting to the highest standards for accessibility.
+Our assumptions about these words don't always tell the whole story.
+To create the best user experience, we should be comfortable with constantly adapting to the most recent accessibility standards.
 (This tends to be a theme across computer programming.)

-For most web developers and many users, poor accessibility features are an inconvenience at worst or even unnoticeable at best.
-But for many internet users, these features can make or break their experience with your website.
+For many, poor accessibility features are an inconvenience at worst or even unnoticeable at best.
+But for an equally important population, these features can make or break their experience with your website.
 These users experience a range of needs, including colorblindness, use of a screen reader (for people with visual impairments, people with learning disabilities, etc.), poor vision (for the elderly, people with visual impairments, etc.), susceptibility to seizures, and more.

-Why is it important to pay attention to all these needs, you ask?
+Why is this so important, you ask?

-1. Help people with all kinds of needs use and enjoy your website
+1. Make websites functional and enjoyable for users with different needs
 1. Increase traffic and user satisfaction
 1. Everyone benefits from accessible websites

 Each website element that you design or create will be used by all kinds of different people.
 So, we need to think about how these parts can meet the needs of our users.
-Many web developers (like me) love the design part of web development, but sometimes we get too caught up in what looks "cool" and not what is actually legible or usable.
+Many web developers (like me) can get too caught up in what looks "cool" and not what is actually legible or usable.
 Good web design, like any kind of design, is a balance of both aesthetic and function.

 <!--
 ### Josie Bruin's Story